wayfair/wayfair.github.io/src/docs/contribute/index.md

 ## Opening a Pull Request

 Similarly to issues, you’ll want to consider requisite documentation and resources before you open a pull request.
-This is especially important given that pull requests are how we get started on solutioning in open source projects.
+This is especially important given that pull requests are how we get started on providing solutions in open source projects.
 Note that we mention “getting started” in terms of solutions: Pull requests don’t need to be representative of finished work.
 You can add “Work in Progress” in your subject line, for example, to indicate its status.
 Update this as you carry on with your work.

 Why you would open a pull request: